Yohanpau/LLM-Chatbot/README.md

 key reminder:

-Make sure you have your own API Key then create a .env folder then inside of it input the API key GEMINI_API_KEY=xxxxxxx
+Make sure you have your own API Key then create a .env file inside the backend folder then input your API key (e.g., GEMINI_API_KEY=xxxxxxx)

 Thank you for using Dueminder.